- Install the marimo operator on your CKS cluster (for cluster administrators).

 GPU workloads.
 For GPU workloads on CoreWeave, specifying

 nvidia.com/gpuin limits is typically sufficient.
-The scheduler will place your notebook on an appropriate GPU Node.
+The scheduler places your notebook on an appropriate GPU Node.
 For advanced scheduling (specific GPU types, Node affinity), use manifest-based deployment. -

 CRD information.
 For the full CRD specification including advanced features like